THE BEST LOWER CHEST WORKOUT

 ABDOMINAL HEAD OF THE LOWER CHEST (STERNAL AREA)

-A good example of this is the decline bench press, the hallmark exercise that all you probably already use for building your lower chest.
+A good example of this is the decline bench press, the main barbell bench press variation that all you probably already use for building your lower chest.

 Why is that?

 It has to do with the position of your arms in relation to your torso when performing the decline press.
 If you take a bench press position with the arms without using any weight and then sit up without moving the arms, you see that your arms are not angled at 90 degrees perpendicular to your body, but downward instead.